nekolessi/nekochatterino/README.md

 ## Issues and feedback

-Report NekoChatterino problems in this repository's [issue tracker](https://github.com/nekolessi/chatterino7/issues).
+Report Neko's Chatterino problems in this repository's [issue tracker](https://github.com/nekolessi/chatterino7/issues).

 For an issue that also occurs in official Chatterino, use the